 Students must have a cumulative 3.0 GPA at the completion of the didactic year to begin clinical rotations.
-Any student who fails to achieve this 3.0 GPA cannot proceed and must be recommended by the ASRC for dismissal from the program.
+Any student who fails to achieve a cumulative 3.0 GPA cannot proceed and must be recommended by the ASRC for dismissal from the program.

 In addition to having an overall 3.0 GPA, all students are required to pass a summative examination prior to entering supervised clinical practice experiences.
 Remediation for failure of the summative examination is required and will consist of a retest of information similar in both content and construction to the original summative examination.
-Students will be referred to the Academic Support and Remediation Committee with a recommendation for dismissal for failure to successfully complete the didactic phase summative examination.
+Students who fail the summative examination remediation will be referred to the Academic Support and Remediation Committee with a recommendation for dismissal for failure to successfully complete the didactic phase summative examination.